 Warcha Mine: 98% pure sodium chloride, beautiful transparent crystal salt.
 Rock Salt is derived by hand.

-Bahadra Khel Mine: The rock salt is light to dark grey in colour, sometimes a brilliant blue.
+Bahadur Khel Mine: The rock salt is light to dark grey, sometimes a brilliant blue.

-Karak Mine: The salt that comes from this mine is grey to grey-blue in colour.
+Karak Mine: The salt that comes from this mine is grey to grey-blue.